-Mints, including Catnip and any member of the Mentha family, is known to deter mice and ants if planted around the foundation of the home.
+A member of the Mentha family, is known to deter mice and ants if planted around the foundation of the home.
 It is recommended that you identify the ‘trouble spots’ where the pests are entering the home, and plant 3 – 7 plants at each entry point.
 Shallow bowls of water filled with mint leaves placed in the pantry is also known to keep mice away.

 is a great mosquito repellent.
 Planted in large containers on a deck, patio or by the pool it does deter most flying pests.
 In the landscape, it makes a lovely grass with the same repelling qualities.
 It is especially effective when planted in combination with Feverfew and Lavender.

 is most useful for repelling mosquitoes and gnats when planted in the garden; it can also be planted in pots and placed by doorways and windows.
 As with feverfew and lemongrass, lavender is best planted in the garden around seated and eating areas and also around windows and doors.
 You can cut and dry lavender and place on windowsills to stop mosquitoes entering the house.
 Put dried lavender in closets to repel moths and keep clothes smelling fresh.

 has a mixed reputation and it is hard to say whether or not this LOVELY and EASY TO GROW geranium is actually effective at warding off mosquitoes.
 It has the citronella scent, which leads one to believe that it has the active ingredient used in so many commercial products.
 However, there are those who say that it is as far as it goes, fragrance.
 In our own ‘tests’ we think that when the leaves are crushed and rubbed onto the skin, there is nothing better nor more fragrant at fighting those buzzing nuisances!

-Shop our full selection of herbs & plants that help repel insects naturally.
+Checkout our full selection of herbs & plants that help repel insects naturally.

 Most of these are deer resistant too except for the mums which the deer ? pretty much ate all mine last year.